 The F-RISC/G (Fast Reduced Instruction Set Computer - version G) project has as its goal the development of a one nanosecond cycle time computer using GaAs/AlGaAs Heterojunction Bipolar Transistor Technology.
 More generally the project seeks to explore the generic question of how one can achieve with bipolar circuits higher clock rates than expected from silicon based CMOS alone.
-Traditionally, CMOS has achieved its increasing clock rates from lithography improvements, shortening the lengths of devices and interconnections to achieve higher speed.
+Traditionally CMOS has achieved its increasing clock rates from lithography improvements, shortening the lengths of devices and interconnections to achieve higher speed.
 Bipolar devices, on the other hand, have achieved their speed by reducing the thickness of various device layers, with more recent improvements coming from band gap engineering in heterostructures, and schemes to include built-in acceleration fields in the base transit region (graded base techniques).
-Since thicknesses of various layers in semiconductor processing can be minimized with proper yield engineering, short device transit times (or high transit time frequency) in principle favor the bipolar device.
-This is often quantified, at least for analog applications, by the closely related unity current gain or transit time frequency, fT .
+Since the thicknesses of various layers in semiconductor processing can be minimized with proper yield engineering, short device transit times (or high transit time frequency) in principle favor the bipolar device.
+This is often quantified at least for analog applications by the closely related unity current gain frequency, .

-The fact that the intrinsic base region for the fastest device is so very thin tends to make Rb high.
-Also the large area of the buried collector under the entire base tends to make Cbc an important consideration.
-Device optimization can clearly benefit by lateral shrinking of the device, lowering the area of the base collector interface, and shortening the path through the base intrinsic resistance.
+The fact that the intrinsic base region for the fastest device is so very thin tends to make high.
+Also the large area of the buried collector under the entire base tends to make an important consideration.
+Device optimization can clearly benefit by lateral shrinking of the device lowering the area of the base collector interface, and shortening the path through the base intrinsic resistance.

 Another parameter for quantifying the performance of the HBT is its maximum oscillation frequency or unity power gain frequency in the common emitter configuration: